 On your first day of orientation, you’ll also meet your personal student service advisor, who will make sure you have everything to be successful throughout your entire university experience.

 Created with you in mind

-Push your limits and flourish in a world that demands success, when intensive English language instruction and coursework combine.
-Students acclimate culturally and succeed academically, through the support of dedicated advisors and faculty.
-Find the program best suited to your skill level, customized to your needs.
+Intensive English language instruction and coursework will help you push your limits and flourish in a world that demands success.
+Students acclimate culturally and succeed academically through the support of dedicated advisors and faculty.
+Find the program best suited to your skill level and customized to meet your needs.